wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/general-recommendations-for-react-secure-coding.md

     }
     ```

-To sanitize the input can use a sanitization library like `DOMPurify`[^4] on any values before placing them into the `dangerouslySetInnerHTML`.
+To sanitize the input, you can use a sanitization library like `DOMPurify`[^4] on any values before placing them into `dangerouslySetInnerHTML`.

 !!! success check done "Example Correct Usage"
     ```js